Gnocchi with Asparagus in Lemon Cream Sauce

 1. Cut off the woody end of the asparagus or peel off the skin from the bottom part of the asparagus spears with a vegetable peeler.
 Asparagus should be cut into 1/2 inch pieces.

 2. Do not pre-cook the gnocchi.
-The cooking time might have to be adjusted since fresh gnocchi will take less time to cook compared to frozen or dried gnocchi.
+The cooking time might need to be adjusted as fresh gnocchi cooks faster than frozen or dried gnocchi.

 5. Nutritional information is only an estimate.
 The accuracy of the nutritional information for any recipe on this site is not guaranteed.
 It does not include the nutrition for any substitutions.